pyconca/2012-web/README.rst

 Testing
 -------

-If you are so inlcined to help test here is a quick way to get started running the tests
+If you are so inclined to help test here is a quick way to get started running the tests

 .. parsed-literal::